astaugaard/reasymotion/README.md

 # Commands
 reasymotion-selection: runs reasymotion to keep one of your current selections

 reasymotion-on-letter-to-letter: allows you to input a letter then it will start reasymotion to try to jump to an instance of that letter

-reasymotion-on-letter-to-word: same thing as reasymotion-on-letter-to-letter, but instead only selects letters at the start of a word reasymotion-select-screen <keystrokes>: selects whole screen then runs keystrokes and then runs reasymotion-selection (this is used to implement most of higher level funcitons)
+reasymotion-on-letter-to-word: the same thing as reasymotion-on-letter-to-letter, but instead only selects letters at the start of a word

+reasymotion-select-screen <keystrokes>: select the whole screen then runs keystrokes and then runs reasymotion-selection (this is used to implement most of higher level functions)

-reasymotion-word: use reasymotion to jump to a word on screen
+reasymotion-word: use reasymotion to jump to a word on the screen